-Annalie Riches, who has taught on the RIBA Part 2 and Part 3 courses at The Cass, was nominated along with her practice partner David Mikhail and former Cass tutor and current external examiner Cathy Hawley for their ultra-low energy affordable home the Goldsmith Street project.
+Annalie Riches, who studied on the RIBA Part 2 and Part 3 courses at The Cass, overcame a competitive field to claim this year's Stirling Prize with her practice partner David Mikhail and former Cass tutor and current external examiner Cathy Hawley for their ultra-low energy affordable home the Goldsmith Street project.

 Architectural practice Feilden Fowles, formed by Fergus Feilden and Edmund Fowles former Studio 11 leads at The Cass, for their work on The Weston, the new visitor centre at the Yorkshire Sculpture Park.